smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

         between checks of the value of the Dynamic Variable.
 - **NBRLOOPS**: 1 to 99999
-  - The number of times to check the value of the Dynamic Variable, before each wait period, before the command will report \'FAIL\' if the specified values are not found.
+  - The number of times to check the value of the Dynamic Variable, before each wait period, before the command will report 'FAIL' if the specified values are not found.

 :::note